dimitre/ofxMicroUI/readme.md

 UI for OpenFrameworks.
 Made to be a compact user interface for software.

 ![IMAGE ALT TEXT HERE](microui.png)

+Midi controller is now in a separate repository https://github.com/dimitre/ofxMicroUIMidiController

 ## Text Files for interface.
 UI Elements (sliders, toggles, etc) are loaded from a text file.
 So it is easy to copy paste, cut, paste somewhere else, change column, copy interfaces between softwares